 Obtaining real estate entitlements is critical when acquiring vacant land, re-developing a property, or confirming allowable use of the existing developments already on a property.
 Entitlements are simply specific permissions granted to property that relate to its use.
 Unlike general rights that every property owner enjoys, such as the Constitutional right against unlawful search and seizure, entitlements relate to the specific use of the land as granted by an appropriate governing agency.
 Real estate entitlements may apply to improved properties (those which have already buildings and landscaping on them), but we most often consider entitlements when we’re buying or selling unimproved land.

 Entitlement requirements typically originate in a county or city’s general plan.
-The general plan establishes land use and development requirements applicable now and in the future (examples: City of Lafayette, California General, Master and Specific Plans and County of Santa Clara General Plan).
+The general plan establishes land use and development requirements applicable now and in the future.
 General plans set aside specific areas for residential, commercial and open space areas within their jurisdiction for the benefit of residents and businesses.
 Since real estate development is a long term activity, these plans often identify land use goals and requirements for several decades into the future.

 General plans typically paint in broad strokes, but they establish requirements for more specific documents such as zoning and land use regulations.
 Building codes provide further detail for standards of construction, materials and maintenance.
 Some communities also require compliance with architectural review boards as part of building code compliance.
 Covenants, Conditions and Restrictions (CC&Rs) might also be put in place by developers of office parks and residential communities.
 Although not the same as government regulations, they are a contract entered into when purchasing a property and are therefore binding.
 Finally, when we grade, build, remodel, or landscape, permits are required to confirm that design and construction complies with all applicable requirements and that inspections are performed throughout the improvement process to verify compliance.